dmorris0/python_intro/Appendix_01_Linear_Equations.md

 ```
 >>> import numpy as np
 ```
 If there is an error, something went wrong installing the numpy package.
-Type `exit()` to quit Python and make sure numpy successfully installs.
+Type `exit()` to quit Python and make sure Numpy successfully installs.

 ## Example System of Equations

 We will show how to solve a system of linear equations with an example.
-Let's say you wanted to solve for three unknown parameters and your `3` X `3` `A` matrix is the following:
+Let's say you wanted to solve for three unknown parameters and your `A` matrix, which must be `3` X `3`, is the following:
 ```
 [[ 3, -2,  0],
  [-2,  4, -1],